 Organize and Coordinate your Wardrobe

-Now that you have what you want to keep, what you are donating, what is discarded, and what needs to be washed sorted, it’s time to go through the keep pile.
+Now that you have your various piles: donating, discarding, or washing, it is time to go through the “keep pile."
 How do you want your closet organized?
 By colour?
 By item (skirts, tops, office wear, casual, etc.)?
 Seasonally?
 Decide what will be the most efficient way for your daily needs.
 Then group the clothing accordingly.

 Assess your Closet Space

-House Beautiful has a neat video on how to make the most of a small closet.
+House Beautiful has a neat video on making the most of a small closet.

 Restock with Closet